Ernest Gray: Early life and educational work

 The son of William Gray, he attended primary school and St John's Training College, Battersea.
 On completion of his training, he worked as an elementary school teacher and science lecturer.
 He married Florence Caroline Garside in 1883.
-By 1894 he had become headmaster of St Gabriel's School, Pimlico and was elected as president of the National Union of Teachers.
+By 1894 he had become headmaster of St Gabriel's School, Pimlico.
+He was elected as president of the National Union of Teachers.
 He received an honorary degree from the University of Oxford in the same year.
-He later spent many years as secretary to the education committee of the union, and was joint editor of a number of education handbooks.
+He later spent many years as secretary to the education committee of the union, and was joint editor of several education handbooks.
 He served as a member of the Consultative Committee of the Board of Education from 1900 to 1908.
 He was appointed an Officer de l’Instruction Publique by the French government for services to education.

 Gray held a commission in the Volunteer Force and the successor Territorial Force of the British Army, rising to the rank of major in the 6th Battalion, Essex Regiment.